Here, we translate common and not so common road signs, so you’re not left bamboozled in Basque country or befuddled in the Balearics.

 ‘Road bends ahead’ sign

-The thick line represents the main road you’re travelling on, while the thinner lines represent smaller roads.
+The 'road bends ahead' sign in Spain features a thick line that represents the main road you’re travelling on, while the thinner lines represent smaller roads.
 Although smaller roads may appear straight ahead, you’ll need to use your indicators to enter them and leave the main road.

 ‘Customs’, ‘Police roadblock’ and ‘Toll’ signs

-A red circle with a black horizontal line is used by customs officers, the police and before toll booths.
+A red circle road sign with a black horizontal line is used by customs officers, the police and before toll booths.

 Sometimes you’ll see the words ‘PEAJE’, ‘PEAXE’ or ‘PEATGE’ on the sign meaning tolls, ‘ADUANA’ meaning customs and ‘POLICIA’, unsurprisingly for police.